Herbert and Katherine Jacobs Second House: Background

 Until the 1930s, Frank Lloyd Wright mostly designed houses for wealthy clients, but he was also beginning to design lower-cost Usonian houses for middle-class families.
 In 1936, the journalist Herbert Jacobs asked Wright to design his family a house that cost no more than $5,000; at the time, Jacobs was a young reporter with a very limited budget.
 This became the Jacobs First House (or Jacobs I) on Toepfer Avenue, into which the Jacobses moved in 1937.
 Jacobs I, sometimes cited as Wright's first Usonian house, elicited high amounts of interest from the general public when it was completed.
 The first house, an L-shaped structure with a central lawn and approximately 1550 sqft, had three bedrooms.
 In contrast to the family's second house, which was designed in a rural area in an organic style, Jacobs I was more urban in nature, and its lawn was more similar to a courtyard.

 Not much was done with passive solar heating in modern buildings in the U.S. until 1933, when Fred Keck noticed on a cold winter day that his demonstration glass House of Tomorrow, in Chicago, was warming inside before the furnace had been installed.
 The Massachusetts Institute of Technology and Columbia University investigated solar-heated buildings in the late 1930s.
 During the same period, Keck built several houses that could store water on their flat roofs; as the water evaporated, it cooled the houses.
-Keck also designed a "solar house" in Glenview, Illinois, with extended eaves and a south-facing glass wall, which were designed to admit sun through the glass in winter and shade it in summer.
+Keck also designed a "solar house" in Glenview, Illinois, with extended eaves and a south-facing glass wall, which were designed to admit sun through the glass in winter and shade the house in summer.